Wissance/WebApiToolkit/README.md

 ## Minimal example

-For the full doc see the [project wiki](https://github.com/Wissance/WebApiToolkit/wiki), to add in one line, for example i break it to `Assembly` get and add `Controller`, i.e.:
+For the full doc see the [ :books: project wiki](https://github.com/Wissance/WebApiToolkit/wiki), to add in one line, for example i break it to `Assembly` get and add `Controller`, i.e.:
 1. Generate assembly:
 ```csharp
 Assembly stationControllerAssembly = services.AddSimplifiedAutoController<StationEntity, Guid, EmptyAdditionalFilters>(